kvant666ubl/STM32-UART-RTC/README.md

 ## About
 Project uses open-source embedded library [``libopencm3``](https://github.com/libopencm3/libopencm3), [``GNU-ARM``](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) Embedded Toolchain (v.10-2020-q4-major), [``st-flash``](https://github.com/stlink-org/stlink) utility to flash/read binary files to/from arbitrary sections of MCU memory, [``freertos``](https://www.freertos.org/) that provides multitasking, and [``openocd``](http://openocd.org/) debugger.

 Just click on them and follow the installation instructions, if you don't have it.
+This project assumes that you are using the libopencm3 library in the same directory.

 ## Current version
 Current version of project using stm32f103c8t6 as target device.
 Linker script ``stm32f103c8t6.ld`` includes divisions of ram/flash section and configurates of vectors and stack.